cecpk/RocketMAD/docs/basic-install/linux.rst

 Linux Install
 ##################

-Installation will require Python 2.7 and pip.
+Installation will require Python 3.6 and pip3.

 Ubuntu
 *************